AstrolabeProject/uploader/README.rst

 A local instance of the Uploader image may then be invoked, as in the following example, which uploads all FITS files from the ``astrodata`` directory and any child directories::

-  docker run -it --rm --name uploader -v${PWD}/astrodata:/home/jovyan/data uploader
+  docker run -it --rm --name uploader -e IPLANT_USER=myusername -v ${PWD}/astrodata:/data uploader

+**Note that the directory path specified to the Uploader Docker image must be an absolute path (and should NOT include '.' or '..').**
+To specify a child directory of the current directory, prefix the directory name with
+${PWD}, as shown in the example above.

 License